 Examinations: To ensure the ongoing excellence, reliability, defensibility, security and validity of the NPTE and related examinations.
 Membership: To enhance the Federation’s value to its membership by developing and maintaining programs and services responsive to membership needs.
 States’ Rights, States’ Responsibilities and Professional Standards: To identify and promote effective regulation in physical therapy that ensures the delivery of safe and competent physical therapy care, while respecting states’ rights and responsibilities.
 Education: To provide and promote educational programs and products for board members, administrators, the public and other stakeholders.
 Leadership: To broaden the Federation’s leadership role and recognition within the regulatory, professional and related communities.
 Organizational and Financial Stability To ensure the long-term organizational and financial stability and viability of the Federation.

-Physical Therapy Continuing Education -FSBPT
+Physical Therapy Continuing Competence -FSBPT

 FSBPT is a dynamic organization that promotes collaboration and teamwork between its various constituencies to ensure the best possible outcomes.
 Its member boards are at the top of the organizational structure.
 Furthermore, member boards typically include professionals, public members and administrators.

 Delegate Assembly: Each member of a board elects a delegate, an alternate delegate and an administrator.
 These individuals attend the annual delegate assembly, which includes a meeting of the council of board administrators.
 Policy and direction is set and provided to the board of directors and FSBPT staff at this annual event.
 The delegate assembly elects the board of directors, who represent the 53 member boards as a whole.